Turn Your Yard Into a Food Oasis with Backyard Farming

 Animal Shelters

 While you can buy a chicken coop online, you can also make one.
 It would be less expensive.
 You could also build pens for your goats and other livestock.
 There are plenty of free plans online to guide you through the process.
-Here are a few places to look.
+Here are a few places to look:

-Extra Special Gardening Tools
+Essential Gardening Tools

 People were growing crops thousands of years ago.
 They did it without the new and improved plow.
 They walked around with a stick poking holes in the ground, putting seeds into them, and covering them up.
 While it’s nice to have some of the newer items to farm ( weed eater and edgers are our friends), you don’t need much more than what they used thousand of years ago.